-Amid the evolving economic landscape and the rise of the gig economy, this study investigates the "Money-Making Activities Framework" among bystanders-individuals not actively engaged in traditional labor markets.
-Using survey data from 172 respondents in Davao City, it examines how bystanders engage in informal incomegenerating activities in response to economic pressures and technological advancements.
+Amid the evolving economic landscape and the rise of the gig economy, this study investigates the money-making activities model among male bystanders-individuals not actively engaged in traditional labor markets.
+Using survey data from 335 respondents in Davao City, it examines how male bystanders engage in informal income-generating activities in response to economic pressures and technological advancements.
 To ensure data suitability for factor analysis, the Kaiser-Meyer-Olkin (KMO) Measure of Sampling Adequacy and Bartlett's Test of Sphericity were employed.
-A Scree Plot was then used to determine the optimal number of factors.
-The Exploratory Factor Analysis (EFA) revealed five key factors: Informal Selling/Renting, Service-Oriented Labor, Provision of Services, Artistic/Entertainment Activities, and Risky Behaviors.
+A scree plot was then used to determine the optimal number of factors.
+The Exploratory Factor Analysis (EFA) revealed five key factors: Informal Selling/Renting Activities, Service-Oriented Labor, Provision of Services, Artistic/Entertainment Activities, and Risky Behaviors.
+Subsequently, Confirmatory Factor Analysis (CFA) was conducted to validate the underlying structure of the framework generated from the EFA.
+The CFA results supported a refined three-factor model comprising Service-Oriented Labor, Provision of Services, and Informal Selling/Renting Activities, while Artistic/Entertainment Activities and Risky Behaviors were excluded.
+The fit indices for the three-factor model met acceptable thresholds, indicating a robust model fit.
 These findings shed light on the socio-economic drivers of informal activities and their implications for financial stability and community development.